Blowup: Plot

 After spending the night at a doss house, where he has taken pictures for a book of art photographs, photographer Thomas is late for a photo shoot with model Veruschka at his studio, which in turn makes him late for a shoot with other models later in the morning.
 He grows bored and frustrated with the models and walks off, leaving them and the production staff in the lurch.
 As he leaves the studio, two teenage aspiring models ask to speak to him, but he brushes them off and drives off to visit an antique shop near Maryon Park.

 Wandering into the park, Thomas furtively takes photographs of two lovers, an older man in his 60s and a lady in her 30s.
 He follows them in a secluded area in the park.
 Then, he leaves, but the woman, Jane, is furious at being photographed and pursues Thomas, demanding his film and attempting to take his camera.
 He refuses, and continues to photograph her as she runs away.
 Thomas then meets his agent Ron for lunch and notices a man following him and looking into his car.
 Thomas returns to his studio to find Jane, who asks desperately for the film.
 They have a conversation and flirt, but he deliberately hands her a different roll of film.
 She, in turn, gives him a false telephone number.

 Thomas makes several blow-ups of the film of Jane and her lover, which reveal Jane appearing to look worriedly at a person lurking in the trees with a pistol.
+Thomas returns to the darkroom to blow up the photograph repeatedly, until the coarsening grain suggests a body lying in the undergrowth.
 Thomas excitedly calls Ron, claiming that his impromptu photo session may have saved a man's life.
 He is then disturbed by a knock on the door from the teenage girls.
 They have a sexual encounter in the studio before he falls asleep.
 After awakening, he learns that the girls hope he will photograph them, but is distracted by a detail in one of his blow-ups.
 He tells them to leave, saying, "Tomorrow!
 Tomorrow!"